hmedrano81/MyHomeLab-k8s/02-METALLB/README.md

   ![alt text](images/image-08.png)

-## Download and modify the MetalLB Helm repository
+## Download the metallb/metallb Helm repository and modify the configuration

 - From your laptop with access the the Kubernetes Cluster, add the MetalLB repository and update it.